ToothlessRider/MST_Notes/CC_notes_MST.md

 <hr>

-Q What is Service Oriented Architecture ?
+Q29.
+What is Service Oriented Architecture ?
 Ans.
 IBM made a model to show ==web services interaction==, which consists of relationships between ==3 entities==  :
 * **Service Registry/Broker** : Gives support for publishing and Locating services
 * **Service Provider** : Provides e-business services or web services